2013 Icelandic parliamentary election: Participating parties

-Despite of having a current member presence in the incumbent parliament, the party Solidarity (C list) decided not to run for election.
+Despite having a current member presence in the incumbent parliament, the party Solidarity (C list) decided not to run for election.
 Likewise these recently established parties also decided not to participate: Optimism Party (E list), Christian Political Movement, and Liberal Democrats.

 While all applying party lists by the end of the day were getting approved, it was clear that all those who had applied for running the election as single independent candidates were disapproved.
 According to the Icelandic constitution and election law, independent candidates are not allowed to run in parliamentary elections, unless they manage to join forces with other independent candidates to establish a full complete candidate list for a new group named "independent candidates" in the constituency they intend to run.
 Last time Iceland had a list of "independent candidates" approved to participate was back in the 2003 elections, where "Independents from the South constituency (Óháðir í Suðurkjördæmi)" was approved as a local list in the South constituency.